Fort De Soto Park

 Google Map

-While we make progress in our recovery efforts at the Fort Desoto Park and Campground, there is a high probability that campground sites may not yet be suitable for occupancy during next week’s Thanksgiving holiday weekend.
-We will advise with further details as more information is known.
-However, if you need to cancel an upcoming reservation, please contact us at 727-582-2100, and a representative will be happy to assist you.
+While we make progress in our storm recovery efforts at the Fort Desoto Park and Campground, our campground sites are not suitable for occupancy during the Thanksgiving holiday weekend.
+If you need to cancel an upcoming reservation, please contact us at 727-582-2100, and a representative will assist you.

 Whether you are sitting on the beach or kayaking near the still water’s edge at Fort De Soto, you find yourself absorbed in the abundance of natural beauty as far as the eye can see.
 The complexity of the ecology is not immediately apparent, but the park offers the greatest diversity of systems just about anywhere.
 Emerging from the wealth of bird life, sea life, wildlife and plant life is the majestic tapestry called Fort De Soto.